 Colorado Secretary of State Notary Program 1700 Broadway, Suite 200 Denver, CO 80290

 Documents are mailed back from the state on the next business day after the state receives them.
 Documents are not processed on holidays or weekends.
 You may also pick up the document after 10:30 the next business day.
-The state recommends that you uses an express or overnight trackable service like FedEx or UPS when mailing documents.
-You may include a paid label if you would like the state to send back via one of these shipping methods.
+The state recommends using an express or overnight trackable service like FedEx or UPS when mailing documents.
+You may include a paid label if you want the state to send it back via one of these shipping methods.
 Documents that are hand delivered to the Secretary of State's office before 4:30 PM can be processed while you wait for an additional fee.

 To ensure the fastest service from the state, please be sure that the document:

 - Contains original signature(s) that are not stamped or photocopied.

 - Is complete with all blanks filled in or crossed out.

 - Contains a complete notary statement that includes the state and county where the notarization occurred and the date of the notarial act.